-If you would like to call the Charity Commission, you can do so on their contact number, which is 0844 248 2658.
+If you would like to call the Charity Commission, you can do so on their contact number.
 This number is often very busy, so you may find that you are placed in a virtual queue where you will have to wait until an operator is available to talk to you.
 If you know the extension of the person or department you need to talk to, then you will be given the option to do so when you call the Charity Commission Contact Number.

 About the Charity Commission

 The Charity Commission’s overall job is to ensure the smooth running of charities all over England and Wales.
 It regulates every charity and if you want to set up an official charity you must notify the Charity Commission first.
 Its main aim is the guarantee that charities are working effectively towards the greater good of the public.
 There are currently 323 people employed by the Charity Commission which has four offices across several cities.
 These cities are as follows: Liverpool, London, Newport and Taunton.
 The Charity Commission has a large number of responsibilities and their main ones include registering organisations, taking action against any misconduct and in turn ensuring any charities registered meet the legal requirements.
 Circulating information about each registered charity is also an important job as well as providing guidance both over the phone and online to those that need it for running a charity.
 When you ring the contact number, whether it be for guidance and support or to discuss any issues you may be having, you will be connected to an adviser that can help.
 Maintaining public confidence in the charity sector is one of the Charity Commission’s main priorities.

 |Customer Services||Monday to Friday:

 |Forms||Monday to Friday:

 Calling the above number will connect you to the general contact number for the Charity Commission.
 This can be used if you have queries regarding the process of setting up a charity, or if you would like to know more about a Charity.